Genomic Medicine Lab

 Our work is closely aligned with three of Garvan's core strengths: large-scale population genomics through the Centre for Population Genomics, clinical genomics though the Kinghorn Centre for Clinical Genomics, and cellular genomics through the Garvan-Weizmann Centre for Cellular Genomics.

-We're currently recruiting for two senior roles, with more to follow in 2021:
+We're currently recruiting, with more roles to follow in 2021:

 If you're talented, collaborative, and passionate about using genomics to improve health, we'd love to hear from you.